openware/open-finance/docs/04_orders.md

 # Orders

-In our standard, the parameters order plays an important role as the position of the parameter represents a key.
+In our standard, the parameter's order plays an important role as the position of the parameter represents a key.
 All utilized parameters must be present in request and response even if they are not utilized.
-To skip optional parameter use a `null` value.
+To skip an optional parameter use the `null` value.

 **Order types** supported with `create_order` method: